jgaetel/Iso-Seq/README.md

-# Iso-Seq assembly and functional annotation of full-length transcriptome of *Prunus avium* cv.
-Regina during dormancy
+# Iso-Seq assembly and functional annotation of full-length transcriptome of Sweet Cherry during dormancy

 Firstly, Iso-Seq reads were submitted to three successive steps: establishing of circular consensus sequences (CCS), demultiplexing according to the Leishmania species and reﬁnement by using the command line IsoSeq v3 (v3.4.0), implemented in the IsoSeq GUI-based analysis application (SMRT Link v6.0.0).
 In order to generate one representative CCS for each transcript the zero-mode waveguide (ZMW) of the CCS (v6.4.0) program was used with the - -min-rq 0.9, –draft-mode winpoa and –disable-heuristics parameters.
 Barcode demultiplexing and primer removal were performed using lima (version v1.10.0) with the –isoseq mode and –peek-guess parameter to remove spurious false positive signal.
 IsoSeq3 reﬁne (option –require-poly-A) was used to select those reads having a 3’-end adenine (A)-tract, after trimming out the poly(A) tails and concatemer identiﬁcation the FLNC transcripts were generated.